In this article, I’m going to give you over 10 ways to earn money while travelling that you can start right away.

 - Teach a skill you enjoy

-Working as in instructor on a resort will first involve getting the relevant qualifications and then applying for a job.
+Working as an instructor on a resort will first involve getting the relevant qualifications and then applying for a job.

-Working as an instructor you can earn a good living, benefit from locals workers discounts and be part of a vibrant community.
+Working as an instructor you can earn a good living, benefit from local workers’ discounts and be part of a vibrant community.